1. Who we are and why we hold personal data

 You have a right to complain to the Information Commissioners Office, the UK supervisory authority for data protection issues (www.ico.org.uk)

-If you want to review, verify, correct or request erasure of your personal information, or object to the processing of your personal data, please contact:
+If you want to review, verify, correct or request the erasure of your personal information, or object to the processing of your personal data, please contact the Data Protection Manager at our office:

 20 West Street